Here are the 25 kitchen essentials that are a must on my grocery list. They’re my favorite food items that I couldn’t live without.

 Like hot sauce before it, jarred jalapeños give a wonderful kick of spice and crunch to anything it touches.

-(My favorite variety is made by Jeff’s Naturals.
-I know you’d think all jarred jalapeños are the same, but I’ve tried many and this is one that keeps its crunch and doesn’t become limp in the jar.)
+(My favorite variety is made by Jeff’s Garden Foods.
+I know you’d think all jarred jalapeños are the same, but I’ve tried many.
+This is one that keeps its crunch and doesn’t become limp in the jar.)

 Hot and creamy, solid and fried or grilled, polenta is the potatoes of the corn world.
 So many options!